mynaparrot/plugNmeet-docs/docs/installation.md

 # Installation

-Using [docker](https://docs.docker.com/get-docker/) you can install plugNmeet into any platform.
-We've created an easy to install script which can be used to install all the necessary components in few minutes.
-The source code can be found in the [plugNmeet-install](https://github.com/mynaparrot/plugNmeet-install) repository.
+This guide details the official installation process for a self-hosted PlugNmeet server.
+Our recommended method uses a Docker-based script that automates the setup of all necessary components on a clean Ubuntu or Debian system.
+The source code for this installation script is available in the [plugNmeet-install](https://github.com/mynaparrot/plugNmeet-install) repository.

-You can also look into the [plugNmeet cloud solution](https://www.plugnmeet.cloud). plugNmeet Cloud is a ready to use hosting solution.
-You won't have to worry about server setup or maintenance.
-We offer a scalable cloud-based solution with a 99.99% SLA.
-You can start with [free package](https://www.plugnmeet.cloud/pricing) & can upgrade when necessary.
+Alternatively, for those who prefer a managed service, our official **[PlugNmeet Cloud solution](https://www.plugnmeet.cloud)** provides a ready-to-use server, allowing you to bypass the installation process entirely.
+Our cloud solution is built with the same commitment to privacy as our open-source version, following strict security best practices to keep your data safe.
+For large-scale deployments, it also includes our Intelligent Geo-Distribution feature to reduce latency.
+You can [start with a free plan](https://www.plugnmeet.cloud/pricing) and upgrade as you grow.

-In this article, we'll go over how simple it is to set up your own plugNmeet web conferencing system using the plugNmeet installation script and immediately begin video conferencing.
+This guide will show you how easy it is to set up your own PlugNmeet web conferencing system using the installation script, so you can start video conferencing right away.

 ## Requirements

-  - You'll need a clean **Ubuntu or Debian** server with a **public IP address**. **Ubuntu 24.04 LTS** recommended.
+- A clean **Ubuntu or Debian** server with a **public IP address**.
+We recommend **Ubuntu 24.04 LTS**.
-  If your infrastructure is protected by a **firewall**, please first [configure ports & firewall](/docs/firewall) before proceeding.
+- If your infrastructure uses a **firewall**, please [configure ports and firewall](/docs/firewall) before proceeding.
-  - Ubuntu/Debian server does not come pre-installed with apache or nginx, or else the installation will fail.
+- The server should not have Apache or Nginx pre-installed, or the installation will fail.
-  - **Hardware recommendation** for server: It's really difficult to provide an estimate.
-It will depend on how you intend to use it.
-If you only intend to use plugNmeet with a few users, a smaller server will suffice.
-Still adhering to the minimum server requirements for production environment:
+- **Hardware recommendations:** The requirements depend on your usage.
+For small groups, a modest server is sufficient.
+For production environments, we recommend:

-      - **CPU:** At least 4 cores.
-8 cores or more, if installed with recorder. **Dedicated CPU** is recommended.
+  - **CPU:** At least 4 cores (8 cores or more if using the recorder).
+A dedicated CPU is recommended.
-      - **RAM:** At least 4GB; 8GB or more, if installed with recorder.
+  - **RAM:** At least 4GB (8GB or more if using the recorder).
-      - **Storage:** Unless a recorder is also being used, plugNmeet doesn't consume much storage.
+  - **Storage:** PlugNmeet does not require much storage unless you use the recorder.
-      - **Connection speed:** this is a crucial factor, a bandwidth of at least 100 Mbits/sec or greater.
+  - **Connection speed:** At least 100 Mbits/sec bandwidth.

-  - You'll need 2 subdomains that point to the public IP address of this Ubuntu/Debian server.
-One for plugNmeet main URL (example: **plugnmeet.example.com**); another for TURN server (example: **turn.example.com**).
+- You will need two subdomains pointing to your server's public IP: one for the main PlugNmeet URL (e.g., **plugnmeet.example.com**) and one for the TURN server (e.g., **turn.example.com**).
-  - A valid email address is also required to generate a [Let's Encrypt](https://letsencrypt.org/) SSL certificate.
+- A valid email address is required to generate a [Let's Encrypt](httpshttps://letsencrypt.org/) SSL certificate.

-**_Note:_** If DNS fails for those 2 domains, the installation will be aborted.
+**Note:** If DNS resolution fails for either domain, the installation will be aborted.

-## Install
+## Installation Steps

-Using SSH, connect to your Ubuntu/Debian server.
-Download and run the installation script as the root user.
+Connect to your Ubuntu/Debian server via SSH.
+Download and run the installation script as the root user:

 ```bash
 wget https://raw.githubusercontent.com/mynaparrot/plugNmeet-install/main/install.sh